writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 # Introduction

-In this third blog post of [about the management of my site](https://blog.danielteycheney.com/tags/blog-as-code/), I will go through the first iteration of improvements.
+In this third blog post of [about the management of my site](https://blog.danielteycheney.com/tags/blog-as-code/), I will go through the final iteration of improvements.

 ## Background

-In the final iteration, I wanted to automate spelling and component checks of my site, so that I could prevent trivial issues with the quality of my blog.
+In the final iteration, I wanted to automate spelling and grammar checks of my site, so that I could prevent trivial issues with the quality of my blog.
 I considered a few alternatives such as [PySpelling](https://facelessuser.github.io/pyspelling/), but ultimately I elected to go with [Vale](https://docs.errata.ai/vale/about).
 More on this later.

 Secondly, I wanted to issue a new identity and access management (IAM) user with the most restrictive access as possible.
 This IAM user should only be able to have permissions to perform the tasks directly related to the S3 bucket and the CloudFront distribution ID.

-Finally, although not an explicit goal, I wanted to optimise the Github Actions configuration to use branch protection features to prevent deviations from the process and remove any duplication of jobs.
+Finally, although not an explicit goal, I wanted to optimise the GitHub Actions configuration to use branch protection features to prevent deviations from the process and remove any duplication of jobs.

 ## Final Iteration Workflow